IMAGE CREATION, POST-PRODUCTION & CATEGORY FAQs

 DO I HAVE TO ENTER ALL IMAGES INTO THE SAME CATEGORY OR CAN THEY BE SPREAD ACROSS MULTIPLE CATEGORIES?

-For the state awards, accredited members are able to enter up to 12 images in total, with a maximum of four images into any one category.
+For the Epson State Awards, accredited members are able to enter up to 12 images in total, with a maximum of four images into any one category.

 IF I DON’T ENTER FOUR IMAGES, CAN I WIN THE CATEGORY?

-If you don't enter 4 images into the one category you can't win the category.
-Categories can only be won by an accredited or non-member that enters 4 images into the one category.
+If you don't enter four (4) images into the one category you can't win the category.
+Categories can only be won by an accredited or non-member that enters four images into the one category.

-IF I ENTER 1 IMAGE INTO 4 DIFFERENT CATEGORIES, AM I ELIGIBLE TO WIN A CATEGORY OR THE PPY?
+IF I ENTER ONE IMAGE INTO FOUR DIFFERENT CATEGORIES, AM I ELIGIBLE TO WIN A CATEGORY OR THE PPY?

 WHEN WILL WE KNOW THE JUDGING SCHEDULE?